andywhale/andywhale.github.io/about.md

 **Do you have any experience with CMS development?**

-Yes, I have now been using Drupal for a couple of years, and while I realise it has numerous flaws it is quite effective at what it does.
+Yes, I have now been using Drupal for a couple of years, and while I realise it has numerous flaws (in so much as any out of the box CMS does) it is quite effective at what it does.